 FIX THE HIGHWAY ROUTE 90 EXTENSION NOW!!

-There are no online expert reports, or feasibility studies showing how the SR 90 benefits Marina del Rey residents.
-Besides, we already know the dangers of Admiralty Way.
+No online expert reports or feasibility studies show how the SR 90 benefits Marina del Rey residents.
+Besides, we already know the dangers of the Admiralty Way.
 Adding more traffic lanes increased traffic and failed to help.